NoFishLikeIan/nofishlikeian.github.io/pages/home.md

 I work on economics of networks and environmental economics.
 Particularly **differential games** and **production networks**.
 I am currently working on a few papers.
 Check my [research page](/research) for more details.

 ### On the side
-I love math and computers.
-I like playing around with [Prolog](https://github.com/NoFishLikeIan/prolog-playground) and [Clojure](https://github.com/NoFishLikeIan/dietary-monitor).
-I also do some recreational math.
+I like math and computers.
+I often play around with [Prolog](https://github.com/NoFishLikeIan/prolog-playground) and [Clojure](https://github.com/NoFishLikeIan/dietary-monitor).
 I love games of no chance, mainly chess and [domineering](https://webdocs.cs.ualberta.ca/~games/domineering/).
 I also like [hot water bottles](https://solar.lowtechmagazine.com/2022/01/the-revenge-of-the-hot-water-bottle.html) and economic history, especially history of central banking (checkout [this](https://www.jstor.org/stable/2599884) very good paper).

 ### Reading now: